Asian stocks brace for fall, China data eyed

 Dashing hopes for a more dovish stance, Bernanke said the U.S. economy was expanding strongly enough for the central bank to begin slowing the pace of its bond-buying stimulus later this year.

 That sent U.S. stocks and bonds sharply lower, pushing benchmark Treasury yields to a 15-month high.
-In turn, the U.S. dollar rallied 0.9 percent against a basket of major currencies .DXY, posting its best one-day gain in over a month.
+In turn, the U.S. dollar rallied 0.9 percent against a basket of major currencies, posting its best one-day gain in over a month.

 The euro slid around 0.8 percent to $1.3262, swiftly retreating from a four-month high around $1.3418.